The Cotlook Indices – an explanation

 Cotton Outlook has been publishing representative prices for the principal growths of raw cotton for fifty years.
 In 1966, the forerunner of what is now the Cotlook A Index was introduced.
 The initial value was 27.60 cents per lb.

 The COTLOOK A INDEX is intended to be representative of the level of offering prices on the international raw cotton market.
-It is an average of the cheapest five quotations from a selection (at present numbering eighteen) of the principal upland cottons traded internationally.
+It is an average of the cheapest five quotations from a selection of the principal upland cottons traded internationally.
 Taking the average of the five cheapest quotations is a tried and tested means of identifying those growths which are the most competitive, and which therefore are likely to be traded in most volume.
 This practice is a proxy for weighting, which is impractical, owing to the absence of timely data by which it could be calculated.
 Changes in the selection are made solely to reflect shifts in the cottons most frequently traded.
 The base quality of the A Index is MIDDLING 1-1/8″.

 As from August 1, 2004, the geographical basis of the quotations used in the A Index is the FAR EAST.
 The destinations taken into consideration include all of the major recipient ports for which no significant freight surcharges exist (including Bangkok, Laemchabang, Jakarta, Hong Kong, Penang, Kelang, Singapore, Busan, principal Japanese and Chinese ports, Manila, Tainan, Keelung, Semarang, Surabaya).
 Minor freight differences for other destinations are taken into account.
 The terms quoted are Cost and Freight (CFR), Letter of Credit at sight, including one percent agent’s commission and notional profit.

 The Indices are published in the weekly Cotton Outlook and in a variety of different daily services tailored to meet specific market needs.